Ganesh-11062000/Task_Manager_using_Flask/Readme.txt

 {% endblock %}

 #It's like implementing an interface
-#blocks will be deddefined somewhere in other html files
+#blocks will be defined somewhere in base html files
-#content of which will be written in index.html
+#content of which will be written in html files extending base.html

 --------------------------------
  To link css from static